 CMS maintains oversight for compliance with the Medicare health and safety standards for laboratories, acute and continuing care providers (including hospitals, nursing homes, home health agencies (HHAs), end-stage renal disease (ESRD) facilities, hospices, and other facilities serving Medicare and Medicaid beneficiaries), and makes available to beneficiaries, providers/suppliers, researchers and State surveyors information about these activities.

-Judy Courtemanche, President of Courtemanche & Associates, has served healthcare for more than 4 decades as an administrator and nurse.
-She has worked in many healthcare settings and served in leadership, managerial, educational and nursing roles.
-In addition, she worked in accreditation as a field surveyor, team leader and faculty for The Joint Commission.
-She has also served healthcare organizations and systems as a regulatory consultant and educator for more than 25 years, troubleshooting and assisting physicians, leaders and staff to successfully overcome regulatory challenges through understanding, education and creative solutions for difficult issues.
+I have served healthcare for more than 4 decades as an administrator and nurse.
+I have worked in many healthcare settings and served in leadership, managerial, educational and nursing roles.
+I have worked in accreditation as a field surveyor, team leader and faculty for The Joint Commission.
+In addition, I have also served healthcare organizations and systems as a regulatory consultant and educator for over 25 years, troubleshooting and assisting physicians, leaders and staff to successfully overcome regulatory challenges through understanding, education, practical application, and proven solutions for persistent and difficult issues.